-A Referral to CTA can be made at any time as per the flexible rolling start model of the program. jobactive Providers will make Referrals using the Department's IT Systems.
+A Referral to CTA can be made at any time as per the flexible rolling start model of the program.
+Employment Providers, NEST Providers or the Department's DSCC where it is referring the Participant, will make Referrals using the Department's IT Systems.

 On the same or the next Business Day the Referral is received, the CTA Provider must arrange an Initial Meeting between the job seeker and the CTA Provider.
-Attendance at the Initial Meeting is considered the first day of participation in CTA - noting CTA is to be completed over eight weeks.
+Attendance at the Initial Meeting is considered the first day of participation in CTA - noting CTA is to be completed over 8 weeks.

 The maximum hours per week that a Participant can attend CTA is 25.
-However, some Participants will only be able to participate in a CTA Course on a part-time basis, which will be reflected in the schedule selected by the jobactive Provider.
+However, some Participants will only be able to participate in a CTA Course on a part-time basis, which will be reflected in the schedule selected by the Employment Provider, NEST Provider or the Department's DSCC.

-At the point of Referral, the job seeker will choose their CTA Provider from those delivering services in the relevant Employment Region. jobactive Providers are required to refer job seekers to the CTA Provider chosen by the Participant.
+At the point of Referral, the job seeker will choose their CTA Provider from those delivering services in the relevant Employment Region.
+Employment Providers, NEST Providers or the Department's DSCC are required to refer job seekers to the CTA Provider chosen by the Participant.